Woman in widely seen hotel confrontation charged in NYC

 “I don’t feel that that is who I am as a person.
 I don’t feel like this one mistake does define me,” she said in a “CBS This Morning” interview that aired Friday.
 “But I do sincerely from the bottom of my heart apologize that if I made the son feel as if I assaulted him or if I hurt his feelings or the father’s feelings.”

-Ponsetto was scheduled to be arraigned, but information about the proceeding was not immediately available late Saturday from city police or Manhattan prosecutors.
+At her arraignment Saturday, the judge gave Ponsetto supervised release and granted orders of protection in favor of the victims, according to prosecutors.

-A call seeking comment from her lawyer in California was not immediately returned.
+An email seeking comment from her lawyer in New York was not immediately returned.